mia-platform/documentation/docs/microfrontend-composer/external-components/overview.md

 for further references, check out the [micro-lc documentation](https://micro-lc.io/docs/guides/applications/compose#plugin-configuration) on composable page `sources`.

-The only limitation, left to the user to check, is not to define the same webcomponent twice or more from different libraries.
+The only limitation, left to the user to check, is not to define the same Web Component twice or more from different libraries.
 This might happen when different composable pages have different versions of the same library.
 The Configurator will not complain but errors might arise when the final website is deployed.

 The default configuration of the Configurator section, once the [application](/runtime_suite_applications/microfrontend-composer-toolkit/10_overview.md) is added to your Console project, on the branch you're currently working on, is preset to use the components library [@micro-lc/bk-web-components](https://www.jsdelivr.com/package/npm/@micro-lc/bk-web-components), which is well-suited to visualize data through tables, cards and galleries.